 Procedures for Retrenchment: Academic Program Development

-If the President determines that retrenchment for reasons of academic program development may be necessary, he/she shall so notify the Commissioner, the President of the Association and the Chapter President, every appropriate decision-making body constituted pursuant to Article VII and affected unit(s), and shall provide them with a preliminary proposal, which shall address the reasons for the anticipated retrenchment, the number of bargaining unit members who are anticipated to be retrenched and the units proposed for retrenchment.
+If the President determines that retrenchment for reasons of academic program development may be necessary, they shall so notify the Commissioner, the President of the Association and the Chapter President and shall provide them with a preliminary proposal, which shall address the reasons for the anticipated retrenchment, the number of bargaining unit members who are anticipated to be retrenched and the units proposed for retrenchment.

 Accurate information, statistics and/or financial data related to such preliminary proposal shall be made available by the President for inspection and/or copying upon request; provided, however, that this subsection shall not require the President to compile such information, statistics and/or financial data in the form requested unless already compiled in that form.

-The President shall provide a reasonable period of time and, whenever possible, a minimum of sixty (60) days from the issuance of the preliminary proposal, to receive advice and written recommendations from the President of the Association and/or the Chapter President.
+The President shall provide a reasonable period of time and, whenever possible, a minimum of thirty (30) days but no more than forty-five (45) days from the issuance of the preliminary proposal, to receive advice and written recommendations from both the President of the Association and the Chapter President.

-The President of the University, the President of the Association and/or the Chapter President shall promptly meet and confer with respect to the preliminary proposal and their recommendations.
+The President of the University, the President of the Association and the Chapter President shall meet no later than sixty (60) days from the issuance of the preliminary proposal, and confer with respect to the preliminary proposal and their recommendations.

-If, after having considered such recommendations, the President determines that retrenchment remains necessary, he/she shall recommend a final retrenchment plan which shall state the unit(s) in which retrenchment shall occur, and the extent of retrenchment in each such unit.
+If, after having considered such recommendations, the President determines that retrenchment remains necessary, they shall recommend a final retrenchment plan which shall state the unit(s) in which retrenchment shall occur, and the extent of retrenchment in each such unit.
 The plan shall identify, in accordance with the provisions of this Article, those bargaining unit members who are to be retrenched.
 A copy of the recommendations, if any, of the President of the Association and the Chapter President shall accompany the recommendations of the President.
-In developing the final retrenchment plan, the President shall address the following considerations:
+In developing the final retrenchment plan, the President shall consider the following:

-the mission of the affected unit(s) and how circumstances have altered that mission;
+the mission of the affected department(s) and program area(s) and how circumstances have altered that mission;

-the dependence of other unit(s) of the University on the unit(s) affected, the effect on the offerings of the unit(s) affected and/or arrangements to replace offerings lost;
+the dependence of other department(s) and program area(s) of the University on the department(s) and program area(s) affected, the effect on the offerings of the department(s) and program area(s) affected and/or arrangements to replace offerings lost;

-arrangements to allow students in the affected unit(s) to satisfy academic needs and requirements;
+arrangements to allow students in the affected department(s) or program area(s) to satisfy their academic needs and requirements, provided such plan or plans conform to the accreditation standards relevant to the affected department(s) or program(s);

 possible consequences to the stature of the University;

-the possibilities of re-employment elsewhere in the University or other State Universities; and
+the possibilities of re-employment elsewhere in the University; and

 the advisability of program curtailment as opposed to program abolition.